Private Practice season 1: Casting

 The first season features a cast of eight actors who receive star billing.
 Kate Walsh stars as Dr. Addison Montgomery, a neonatologist who moved to Santa Monica in order to reinvent herself.
 Audra McDonald and Taye Diggs play the respective characters of fertility specialist Dr. Naomi Bennett and health guru Dr. Sam Bennett, Addison's divorcee college friends.
 The role of Naomi was originally played by Merrin Dungey in the backdoor pilot.
 According to a writer from Variety, network executives replaced her with McDonald due to concerns over the lack of chemistry between Dungey and Diggs.
 The recasting did not result in reshooting any of the pilot's previous scenes.
 Amy Brenneman is Dr. Violet Turner, a therapist who constantly doubts herself.
 Paul Adelstein portrays pediatrician Dr. Cooper Freedman, who is a sex addict.
 Tim Daly plays the seductive alternative medicine specialist, Dr. Pete Wilder, and Chris Lowell is the receptionist Dell Parker, who frequently appears shirtless in the office.

 KaDee Strickland portrays Dr. Charlotte King, who also works as a hospital administrator.
 Strickland's character was introduced in the first season and did not make an appearance in the backdoor pilot.
 Her addition to the main cast was announced on July 11, 2007, prior to the commencement of the first season.
 Strickland did not have to audition for the role, but was cast after a meeting with Rhimes.

 Numerous supporting characters have been given expansive and recurring appearances in the progressive storylines.
 David Sutcliffe plays police officer Kevin Nelson, who was introduced as a love interest of Addison.
 Sutcliffe later appeared in 11 episodes in the second season.
 Geffri Maya Hightower plays Naomi and Sam's daughter, Maya Bennett.
 Hightower would return for future seasons, and was included in 30 episodes over the course of the series.
 James Pickens Jr. portrays Dr. Richard Webber, as a special guest star, appearing in the teaser sequence for the first episode.

 Reception

 Viewing figures

-The pilot episode, which aired on September 26, 2007, garnered 14.1 million viewers, ranking number 13 in its time slot of Wednesdays at 9:00 pm Eastern Time Zone (ET) (8:00 pm Central Time Zone (Americas) [CT]).
+The pilot episode, which aired on September 26, 2007, garnered 14.1 million viewers, ranking number 13 in its time slot of Wednesdays at 9:00 pm Eastern Time Zone (ET).
 ABC picked up the series for a full 22-episode season on October 18, 2007, after it had aired four episodes.
 At the time of its renewal, Private Practice was the most-watched new drama of the 2007 television season.
-Overall, the first season averaged 10.76 million viewers for the nine episodes aired in the U.S., with the pilot being the highest rated episode.
+The first season was shortened due to the 2007–08 Writers Guild of America strike.
+Overall, it averaged 10.76 million viewers for the nine episodes aired in the U.S., with the pilot being the highest rated episode.
 Of the regular prime time programming that aired during the 2007–08 American television season, Private Practice ranked 36 out of 225 programs, according to the Nielsen ratings.